appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 :::tip

 If you have a self-hosted Appcircle server in AWS, it's better to deploy the self-hosted Appcircle runner in the same region as the Appcircle server.

-This will reduce the latency between two machines.
+This approach will reduce the latency between two machines.

 :::
 #### Check and Request the Dedicated Mac Instance Quota